 Do I need to size up when buying a rain jacket?

 While the overall sizing of different rain jackets is fairly standard, they all have various cuts and fit an array of body types differently.
 If you generally only toss a rain jacket on over a single layer, or maybe a thin insulating layer, you can probably get away with the same sized rain jacket as the rest of your running wardrobe.
 But it’s probably worth sizing up if you’re running in environments where you have to layer up underneath a rain jacket.
-If you want to be able to wear a small pack under your rain jacket, sizing up is a good idea, too.
-While the material in many rain jackets has some stretch to it, a jacket like the Outdoor Research Helium Rain Jacket doesn’t have a lot of give to it and can inhibit range of motion if it’s too small.
+If you want to be able to wear a small pack under your rain jacket, you’ll probably need to size up as well.
+While the material in many rain jackets has some stretch to it, a jacket like the Outdoor Research Helium Rain Ultralight Jacket doesn’t have a lot of give and can inhibit your range of motion if it’s too small.
 Choosing the larger size is often worth it if you’re between sizes.

 Should I prioritize weight or protection in a rain jacket?

 This comes down to personal preference and how much you can spend.
 Generally, the highest-priced items will offer both minimal weight and maximal protection.
-But if your budget is minimal, you’ll likely have to sacrifice a bit of one or the other.
-If weight is your biggest concern, the Rab Phantom Waterproof Pull-On Jacket is a great option.
+But if you’re looking to save a bit of money, you’ll likely have to sacrifice one or the other.
+If weight is your biggest concern, the Rab Phantom Waterproof Pull-On Jacket is a great option, as are the Montane Unisex Minimus Nano Pull-On Waterproof Jacket and the Inov8 Raceshell HZ.
 In the end, the best running rain jacket is one you’re willing to carry, even if it’s not the most protective one available, so you’ll want to get one you’re not averse to putting in your pack for any run.

 Is it worth paying more for an expensive rain jacket?

 While technically, you can run in a trash bag or an inexpensive $3 poncho and stay relatively dry, investing in a high-quality rain jacket is a good idea in the long run (pun intended).
 A good rain jacket can protect you from the rain while allowing moisture from sweat to escape from the inside.
 A breathable and waterproof jacket isn’t inexpensive, but it can make running in the rain much more comfortable and safer.
-Well-constructed rain jackets can also last long and be considered a significant investment in your running gear.
-Proper care of a 2.5-layer jacket like the Outdoor Research Helium Rain Jacket can keep it waterproof for a long time, as can adding a new DWR coating when it loses its waterproofness.
+Well-constructed rain jackets can also last for a long time and be considered an important investment in your running gear.
+Proper care of a 2.5-layer jacket like the Outdoor Research Helium Rain Ultralight Jacket can keep it waterproof for a long time, as can adding a new DWR coating when it loses its outer layer of waterproofness.

 Call for Comments